chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 After waving to a few fellow campers, we continued to the end of the road so we could have some privacy.
-We hadn't see people all day, but once we got closer to the highway and the sun started going down, we started seeing people everywhere.
+We hadn't see people all day, but once we got closer to the highway, we started seeing people everywhere.
 The coast is popular.

 We found a nice spot in the trees - no view of the ocean, but great wind protection and lots of green things to look at.
 Louisa and Baxter went on fire